bhushan2005/ud-intellij-debugging/README.md

 ## Documentation

-File under consideration: DebugPerson.java
+File under consideration: DebugPersonDetailsIteration.java
-Watch placed for personList and personMap

 ## FAQ

-1. What is the use of filter?
+1. What is the use of conditional breakpoint?
-- In case during debugging you have an array or map with huge number of elements, then it could be difficult to see the values of every item.
+- In case you have a list with large number of elements and there are some suspect elements for which you need to apply breakpoint and observe the code, then it will be difficult to use a normal breakpoint as this will halt the code on every iteration.
-- In such cases, you can use Filter which can filter the list or map to the specific condition.

-2. How to add a filter?
-- This can be done in variable view or you can add the variable to the watch and then add the filter there.
-- Right click on list and select 'Filter' and give the condition as: this.getAge() > 40
-- If its a map, then you can use this.getKey().equals(2)
+- In this case, conditional breakpoint can be used.
+- Right click the normal breakpoint created and put an expression in Conditional field.
+For eg:
+  !(personList.get(i) instanceof Person).
+This will halt the execution when the personList element fails the condition.
+- You can then do step into or also you can directly evaluate expression for the suspect element.